 It is discussed if it would be reasonable to apply the virtual boundary concept to picture boundaries as well.
 However, since this is defined as simple coordinate clipping, it would not be a text simplification, as for the case where the picture boundary is not aligned with CTU boundary the virtual boundary position needs to be defined differently.#

 It is agreed that the best solution for this case is applying the VB concept at vertical CTU boundaries.
-Revisit – further discussion and decision in plenary.
+See further discussion and decision in plenary.

 In 360 degree video, it is reported that virtual boundaries could be at any multiple of eight, and not aligned with CTU boundaries.
 This would rather require a mechanism where any filtering is disabled at some predefined sample positions, and invoke some other mechanism such as padding.
 Revisit in plenary if it requires additional definition.
 For cube faces aligned with CTU boundaries, the solution above is available.